stasaki/clei2block/README.md

 The training the model takes about 3 minutes.
 You will see the following outputs.

-  * predicton.npy: predicted protein values stored as numpy array
+  * `predicton.npy`: predicted protein values stored as numpy array

 Download models trained with ROSMAP brain data
 ============